whatrocks/blog/src/pages/2020-05-26-the-six-levels-of-interaction-with-a-system/index.md

 Yes, those are the vintage Apple logo colors, because I literally cannot help myself (it was hard enough not to write another post about [my Apple IIe](/my-new-old-apple-iie-computer)).

-Let's go through the levels them one-by-one, continuing our use of a car as the example.
+Let's go through the levels one-by-one, continuing our use of a car as the example.

 ### Level 0: Non-use